jimjyang/showroom/modelldcat-ap-no/README.md

 # showroom | modelldcat-ap-no

-Jim's showroom, for demonstrating the usage of [the Norwegian application profile of DCAT (ModellDCAT-AP-NO)](https://data.norge.no/specification/modelldcat-ap-no), for describing information models.
+Showroom for demonstrating the usage of [the Norwegian application profile of DCAT (ModellDCAT-AP-NO)](https://data.norge.no/specification/modelldcat-ap-no), for describing information models.

 \ [_Digitaliseringsdirektoratet / Norwegian Digitalisation Agency_](https://digdir.no)